VendelinSlezak/BleskOS/source/drivers/network/README.md

 ### byte_t get_status_of_network_transfer(byte_t transfer_number)

 This method returns status of given transfer number.
-Currently it can return NETWORK_TRANSFER_INVALID_TRANSFER_NUMBER, NETWORK_TRANSFER_TRANSFERRING_DATA, NETWORK_TRANSFER_ERROR or NETWORK_TRANSFER_DONE.
+It can return NETWORK_TRANSFER_INVALID_TRANSFER_NUMBER, NETWORK_TRANSFER_TRANSFERRING_DATA, NETWORK_TRANSFER_ERROR or NETWORK_TRANSFER_DONE.

 ### byte_t *get_file_memory_of_network_transfer(byte_t transfer_number)

 This method returns pointer to downloaded file from URL.
-If entry do not exist, or is not fully transfered, it returns NETWORK_TRANSFER_INVALID_TRANSFER_NUMBER.
+If entry do not exist, or is not fully transfered, it returns STATUS_ERROR.

 ### dword_t get_file_size_of_network_transfer(byte_t transfer_number)

-This method returns size of downloaded file from URL.
-If entry do not exist, or is not fully transfered, it returns NETWORK_TRANSFER_INVALID_TRANSFER_NUMBER.
+This method returns size of file from URL.
+If entry do not exist, or transfer is not done and server did not provided size of full file, it returns STATUS_ERROR.

+### dword_t get_transferred_file_size_of_network_transfer(byte_t transfer_number)

+This method returns size of actually trasfered data from URL.
+If entry do not exist, it returns STATUS_ERROR.

 ### void close_network_transfer(byte_t transfer_number)